Water supply and sanitation in New Zealand

 The challenges for local government include funding infrastructure deficits and preparing for large re-investments that are estimated to require $110 billion over the next 30 to 40 years.
 As one example of the scale of expenditure required, in May 2021, the Wellington City Council approved a 10 year plan that included expenditure of $2.7 billion on water pipe maintenance and upgrades in Wellington city, and an additional $147 to $208 million for plant upgrades at the Moa Point wastewater treatment plant.

 There are also significant challenges in meeting statutory requirements for the safety of drinking water, and the environmental expectations for management of stormwater and wastewater.
 Climate change adaptation, and providing for population growth add to these challenges.

 A major programme of nationwide reform is being developed by central government, with the aim of rationalizing the provision of services for the three waters.
 It is proposed that a small number of large publicly owned entities will be established to own and manage the three waters assets across the country.
 The reforms include complete separation of asset ownership from the existing territorial authorities.
-The nationwide reform programme is being developed in partnership with local government and iwi/Māori as the Crown’s Treaty partner.
-In late October 2021, the Government launched its Three Waters reform programme, which aims to centralise the management and provision of water utilities services by 2024.
+The nationwide reform programme is being developed in partnership with local government and iwi/Māori as the Crown's Treaty partner.
+In late October 2021, the Labour Government launched its Three Waters reform programme, which aims to centralise the management and provision of water utilities services by 2024.
+In mid-February 2024, the National-led coalition government repealed the Three Waters programme and announced its own water reform programme known as "Local Water Done Well."

 The privately owned water supply schemes that service many small rural areas are not included in the reform programme.